deliveroo/deliveroo.engineering/_posts/2016-09-24-optimising-session-key-storage.md

   Tracking authenticated sessions can be implemented in Redis using `setex` with some serialized JSON.
 It works pretty well until you have to cope with millions, or even tens of millions of sessions where the memory usage and performance can suffer.

-  By using Redis data structures more effectively, we can achieve a **70% reduction** in memory usage as well as a **HOW MUCH?%** performance improvement.
+  By using Redis data structures more effectively we can achieve a **70% reduction** in memory usage, at the cost of both code and conceptual complexity.
+Is it worth it?

 ---